nulogy/Gorgon/README.md

 About
 ---------------------

-Gorgon provides a method for distributing the workload of running a ruby test suites.
+Gorgon provides a method for distributing the workload of running ruby test suites.
 It relies on amqp for message passing, and rsync for the synchronization of source code.

 Usage
 ---------------------